Elmo Smith: Later life, death and legacy

 In 1957, Smith became a co-owner of Democrat-Herald Publishing Co., which published the Albany Democrat-Herald.
 He then moved to Albany to work as the paper's publisher.
-A few years later Smith returned to politics in a bid for the United States Senate seat opened by the death of Richard Neuberger in 1960.
+A few years later, Smith returned to politics in a bid for the United States Senate seat opened by the death of Richard Neuberger in 1960.
 Smith lost the race to Maurine Neuberger, the Senator's widow.
 In 1961, Smith purchased the Hood River News and the Cottage Grove Sentinel.
-A year later he was elected president of the Oregon Newspaper Publishers Association.
+One year later, he was elected president of the Oregon Newspaper Publishers Association.

 In 1964, Smith ran for a seat on the Republican National Committee.
 He withdrew his candidacy to accept the chairmanship of the Oregon Republican Party.
 That same year Smith acquired the Polk County Itemizer-Observer.
-In 1966, Smith and his wife took an around the world trip which he wrote about in his newspapers.
-A few years later the couple toured East Asia and Australia, which he also wrote about in the papers.
-In 1968, Smith sold the Blue Mountain Eagle right before his death.
-Smith died of cancer on July 15, 1968, in Albany, aged 58.
+In 1966, Smith and his wife took an around-the-world trip which he wrote about in his newspapers.
+A few years later, the couple toured East Asia and Australia, which he also documented.
+In 1968, Smith sold the Blue Mountain Eagle.
+Smith died of cancer on July 15, 1968, in Albany, at the age of 58.
 He was buried in the Willamette Memorial Park Mausoleum.

 The Oregon Newspaper Publishers Association created the "Elmo Smith Award of General Excellence" in Smith's honor.
 The organization also inducted Smith into the Oregon Newspaper Hall of Fame in 1979.